CBIIT/ccdi-mtp-backend/README.md

 This software was developed as part of the Open Targets project.
 For more information please
 see: http://www.opentargets.org

+This software was developed as part of the Molecular Targets project.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at